 Experiential therapy: In an attempt to incorporate all aspects of a patient’s well-being into his or her treatment process, we provide a therapeutic recreation program that assesses, educates, and assists patients in striving to improve their physical lifestyle.
 Some of the individual activities involved in this program include arts and crafts, sports, games, and relaxation activities.

 Continuing Care and Levels of Treatment

 Your child’s discharge process begins at the time that he or she is admitted into the inpatient program.
 This helps to ensure that once your son or daughter is discharged a plan for continuing care is already in place.
 This can hopefully give you the peace of mind of knowing that you are not going to lose support once your child leaves our center.
 Our care coordinators will work with you in scheduling follow-up appointments for your child based on the recommendations of the treatment team that worked with your child during his or her stay.

 After the inpatient program is completed some children choose to enter into a partial hospitalization program or an intensive outpatient program, which will allow them to still receive therapy in a structured environment while slowly integrating back into family and school life.
 Other children are ready to be discharged home and can continue to reach traditional outpatient therapy at our outpatient clinic.
 We don’t want you and your child to continue suffering, and you don’t have to.
-At Valley Behavioral Health System, we will do everything in our power to make sure that your child reaches his or her utmost potential of wellness.
+At Valley Behavioral Health System in Fort Smith, Arkansas, we will do everything in our power to make sure that your child reaches his or her utmost potential of wellness.